CodeVillage-LLC/redux-tutorial/notes/FunctionProgrammingBasics.md

 paste the code above in your index.js and watch out for anormally in the console.

 > The anormally you notice in the address object is due to the fact that Javascript `Object.assign` method and `spread` operator only perform shallow copying.
-If you need to update the memebers of an object which are also object(s) or array.
+If you need to update the members of an object which are also object(s) or array.
 Do this instead;

 ```js
 const person = {